TellMeFirst/tellmefirst/doc/epub/README.md

     ]
 }
 ```
 As anticipated in the previous example, to test the Epub Classifier we use ebooks from the [Project Gutenberg website](https://www.gutenberg.org/).
-Nevertheless, we notice that in some ebooks of this repository the Toc file is not well-structured, so it is difficult to perform a classification for each chapter.
-For these reasons, we combine different techniques to make more robust the process of extraction and classification of text.
+Nevertheless, we notice that in some ebooks of this repository the Toc file is not well-structured, so it is difficult to perform a classification for each chapter (In these cases we advice to use the usual *classify()* REST API).
+For text extraction, we combine different techniques to make more robust the process of text classification.
 See the *parseEpub()* method implemented in the [Client](https://github.com/TellMeFirst/tellmefirst/blob/ebook-telecom/back/core/src/main/java/it/polito/tellmefirst/client/Client.java).

 ## Contributing
 Pull requests, feature requests and bug reports are welcome!